paulch42/lean-spec/md/TMI.md

 The deviation assigned to a flight that was allocated a slot in the TMI is the duration between its preferred time and its allocated time.
-Duration is expressed in seconds, so the greater the duration, the greater the cost.
+Duration is expressed in seconds, so the greater the duration (i.e., deviation from preferred time), the greater the cost.

 ```lean
 def allocatedDeviation (flight : FlightDeparture) (slot : Slot) : Duration :=